BuddyWing/BuddyWing.DefaultCombat/README.md

 DefaultCombat is licensed under the Apache 2.0 License.
 For more information, please see the LICENSE file.

-The code is licensed very permissively, as long as the notices required by the licenses, commercial usage is also allowed.
+The code is licensed very permissively, as long as the notices required by the licenses are included, commercial usage is also allowed.

 Contributors
 =====